 Prerequisite Coursework: Applicants must have completed the following prerequisite courses with a grade of “C” or better:

-1. Humanities and Social Sciences: (1 course)
+Humanities and Social Sciences: (One of the following:

 These technical standards are intended to ensure that each candidate has the academic and physical ability to acquire competencies, as defined by the National Commission on Accreditation of Physician Assistants (NCCPA), the Accreditation Review Commission for Education of the Physician Assistant (ARC-PA), the PA Education Association (PAEA), and the American Academy of Physician Associates (AAPA).